Vadyusik01/Nuve-thermostat/README.md

 **Current release:** `0.4.0`

 Version 0.4.0 is the initial public release.
-English translations, brand assets, and additional features may be added in future releases.

 ## Features